Epineph/zfsArch/README.md

 I cannot see what it shouldn't).
 If not, then you have to install arch, which basically is also what we do here, as well as a lot more.

+# Make ISO on windows with ArchLinux with WSL2

+I have tried using the windows features **wsl2** to install archlinux (which you can find in the windows store) and it works to use to make the iso.
+In order to be able to use wsl2, if you haven't already done this, press the windows + x (or search for run) and choose run, and then write optionalFeatures and check the box for **Windows Subsystem for Linux** and reboot.
+I would recommend using the newest terminal for windows, e.g., windows terminal preview on windows store, and powershell 7 preview.
+Open powershell and write `wsl --update` and set wsl default version as 2 if you haven't already, e.g., `wsl --set-default-version 2`.
+After setting up arch, you should be able to make the ISO.

 # Why do this?

 Again, since zfs is neither officially supported by arch nor available as a filesystem